Jausmy/Product-Analytics/README.md

 -	Created a SQL query to join the tables and calculate discounted revenue.

 ### Data Exploration
 Initial data exploration involved familiarizing ourselves with the dataset and identifying key variables.
-This included examining the distribution of sales across different products, customer types, and countries, as well as identifying potential correlations between discount bands and units sold.
+This included examining the distribution of sales across different products, customer types, and countries.

 ### Data Analysis Techniques
 The following data analysis techniques were employed:
 -	Trend Analysis: We analyzed sales trends over time, specifically by month and year, to identify seasonal patterns and year-over-year growth.
 This involved aggregating sales data by date and visualizing the trends to identify any significant fluctuations or consistent patterns in sales performance.
 -	Comparative Analysis: We compared sales performance and profitability across different customer types, countries, and product categories to identify key segments and drivers of revenue.
 This involved grouping data by these categories and calculating relevant metrics such as total revenue, profit margin, and units sold.
--	Correlation Analysis: We calculated the correlation between discount bands and units sold to understand the relationship between discounts and sales volume.
-This involved using statistical methods to measure the strength and direction of the linear relationship between these two variables.
 -	Diagnostic Analysis: This analysis was used to identify the root cause of any significant fluctuations in sales or profitability for specific products or customer segments.
 By examining various factors such as changes in pricing, marketing campaigns, or competitor actions, we aimed to understand the underlying reasons for these fluctuations1.

 ## Future Considerations for Data Analysis